cosmos/relayer/docs/commands.md

 ```

-## rly lite
+## rly light

-manage lite clients held by the relayer for each chain
+manage light clients held by the relayer for each chain

 ### Synopsis

-manage lite clients held by the relayer for each chain
+manage light clients held by the relayer for each chain

 ### Subcommands

-* [rly lite delete](#rly-lite-delete)	 - wipe the lite client database, forcing re-initialzation on the next run
+* [rly light delete](#rly-light-delete)	 - wipe the light client database, forcing re-initialzation on the next run
-* [rly lite header](#rly-lite-header)	 - Get header from the database.
+* [rly light header](#rly-light-header)	 - Get header from the database.
 0 returns last trusted header and all others return the header at that height if stored
-* [rly lite init](#rly-lite-init)	 - Initiate the light client
+* [rly light init](#rly-light-init)	 - Initiate the light client
-* [rly lite update](#rly-lite-update)	 - Update the light client by providing a new root of trust
+* [rly light update](#rly-light-update)	 - Update the light client by providing a new root of trust

-## rly lite delete
+## rly light delete

-wipe the lite client database, forcing re-initialzation on the next run
+wipe the light client database, forcing re-initialzation on the next run

 ### Synopsis

-wipe the lite client database, forcing re-initialzation on the next run
+wipe the light client database, forcing re-initialzation on the next run

 ```
-rly lite delete [chain-id] [flags]
+rly light delete [chain-id] [flags]
 ```

-## rly lite header
+## rly light header

 Get header from the database.
 0 returns last trusted header and all others return the header at that height if stored